-Theft by deception is usually regarded as a misdemeanour in Pennsylvania.
+Theft by deception is usually regarded as a misdemeanor in Pennsylvania.
 The penalty will rise along with the level of financial loss.

-- Less than $50: a third-degree misdemeanour resulting in a fine of up to $2,500 and up to a year in prison.
+- Less than $50: a third-degree misdemeanor resulting in a fine of up to $2,500 and up to a year in prison.

 Anything more will be regarded as a felony.
 You could be imprisoned for up to seven years and fined as much as $15,000.

-Even a relatively minor offence can have a serious impact on your life.
+Even a relatively minor offense can have a severe impact on your life.
 Employers routinely carry out background checks for criminal records.
-They will see this on your record which could affect your chances of securing a job.
+They will see this in your history, which could affect your chances of securing a job.

 Theft by deception could be particularly damaging because it goes to the heart of your trustworthiness.
-Put yourself in your employer’s position.
+Again, put yourself in your employer’s position.
 Would you be comfortable working with someone who has a record of deception?